kctrey/wxcadm/docs/source/reference/UserGroups.rst

 The UserGroups class
 ====================
-User Groups provide a method to group users, allowing automatic license assignment as well as other features that are due to added soon
+User Groups provide a method to group users, allowing automatic license assignment as well as other features that are due to be added soon.
+A UserGroup for each Location is created dynamically containing all of the users in that Location

 .. autoclass:: UserGroups
     :members: